-Procurement contract with the CHNO of the Quinze-Vingts dated May 7, 2020.
-We signed a procurement contract with the CHNO of the Quinze-Vingts Hospital in Paris for the supply of
+• Agreement with the CHNO of the Quinze-Vingts dated December 6, 2024.

-LUMEVOQ® for the treatment of patients under a Temporary Authorization for Use (ATU nominative).
+We signed a letter of agreement and executed procurement terms valid for a period of 2 years (marché public sans publicité ni mise en concurrence préalable) with the CHNO of the Quinze-Vingts Hospital in Paris for the supply of LUMEVOQ[®] for the treatment of LHON patients under Compassionate Use Programs.